WardBrian/pybind_expose_stan_fns/README.md

 ## Running

-Currently, this has only been confirmed to work on Ubuntu.
-It assumes you have a working installation of [CmdStan](https://github.com/stan-dev/cmdstan), and a Python environment with both [cmdstanpy](https://github.com/stan-dev/cmdstanpy) and [PyBind11](https://github.com/pybind/pybind11)
+This assumes you have a working installation of [CmdStan](https://github.com/stan-dev/cmdstan), and a Python environment with both [cmdstanpy](https://github.com/stan-dev/cmdstanpy) and [PyBind11](https://github.com/pybind/pybind11)